alekLukanen/Sentinel-2-Mapping-Service/README.md

 api which allows users to interact with the service.
 If you just want to create a spatial index then you only need to run the worker.

 Here is an example of the kind of application you can build with this service.
+It contains all of the processing and API resources needed for this web application.
 ![Example Application](example_image.png)